 Your Lawyer Will Not Cause Unnecessary Delays

 There is a fairly good chance that when the accident that resulted in your injuries first occurred, you contacted the insurance company first.
 You probably called a personal injury law firm after that initial contact.
-There is also a good chance that once you informed them you had hired an attorney they told you it would slow down the process.
-Do not get fooled into thinking the process is slower because there is an attorney involved.
+There is also a good chance that once you informed them that you had hired a personal injury attorney, they told you it would slow down the process.
+Do not get fooled into thinking the process is slower because an injury lawyer is involved.

 Insurers would prefer that you represent yourself for all types of reasons, including:

-- Understanding of the law – most of us who do not have legal training do not fully understand personal injury law as it pertains to liability or negligence.
-Insurance companies can capitalize on this lack of understanding and hope to get you to accept part of the blame that would reduce your potential settlement.
+- Understanding of the law – most of us who do not have legal training do not fully understand personal injury law regarding liability or negligence.
+Insurance companies can capitalize on this lack of understanding and hope to get you to accept part of the blame, reducing your potential settlement.

 - You are under stress – accidents in which you suffer an injury are a strain on you and your entire family.
-While you are coping with your injuries, your bills are also piling up, placing you under more stress.
+While coping with your injuries, your bills also pile up, placing you under more stress.
 Insurers know that you may be more likely to settle for less than an attorney would advise you is a good settlement simply to get some of the bills paid off.

 Remember, once you have accepted a settlement offer, the insurance company is off the hook permanently.
 No longer do they have to worry about your losses, regardless of how those losses may place a burden on you and your family.

-There is something else to keep in mind despite the insurer telling you that your attorney is the one dragging their feet, they are not getting paid until you get a settlement that you approve.
+There is something else to keep in mind despite the insurer telling you that your attorney is the one dragging their feet.
+They do not getting paid until you get a settlement that you approve.
 That is because of the contingency fee arrangement you have.
 Your lawyer has nothing to gain by dragging the process out further than necessary.

 Contact a Personal Injury Law Firm